 At Awwwards Conferences held each year in the planet’s most iconic cities, digital architects, pixel visionaries and curators of dreams come together to share their best-kept secrets and unveil their keys to success.
 Read more

-For over 50 years, the New York Film Festival has been the city’s premiere showcase for the best new cinema from around the world.
-All the excitement for the renowned event’s 51st edition kicked off at Lincoln Center on 27 Sept., and the festivities runs on through 13 October.
+Now celebrating its 53rd anniversary, the New York Film Festival has firmly established its legacy as the city’s premiere showcase for the best new cinema from around the world.
+All the excitement for the renowned event’s 53rd edition kicked off at Lincoln Center on 25 Sept., and the festivities will run on through 11 October.

 The Film Society of Lincoln Center was founded in 1969 to celebrate American and international cinema, to recognize and support new filmmakers, and to Read more

 Generally speaking, on the best days, my job breaks down to a careful balance of art and craft.
 I’m hoping that this art/craft angle will be an interesting way to talk about some others I admire, and what we’re achieving together.
 Due to the uncommon success of our joint efforts, I’m choosing Kathryn Hempel and all her colleagues at Cutters Studios as the perfect subjects to explore a new variation on the classic case study, which I’m calling a “Best-Case Scenario.”